cristiammercado/cristiammercado/README.md

 ### Hi, I'm Cristiam 👋

-I'm a software developer from [Cartagena de Indias](https://en.wikipedia.org/wiki/Cartagena,_Colombia) but currently located in [Bogotá](https://en.wikipedia.org/wiki/Bogot%C3%A1).
+I'm a software engineer from [Cartagena de Indias](https://en.wikipedia.org/wiki/Cartagena,_Colombia) but currently located in [Bogotá](https://en.wikipedia.org/wiki/Bogot%C3%A1).

 I have about 9 years of experience in the field of analysis, design, development and implementation of software in companies from different business sectors.
-Currently I work at [Rappi](https://www.rappi.com.co/).
+Currently I work at [Publicis Global Delivery](https://careers.bypgd.com/about-us) as a Technical Manager.

 I have worked mainly with technologies on the JVM, specially with Java and Kotlin, but I have also had the opportunity to develop in other languages and frameworks like NodeJS.